Chapter 6-3 : The signal trick

 We'll use a Boolean variable called signal.
 Before the loop, we'll initialize this variable to FALSE, since 0 hasn't yet occurred.
 In the loop, we'll add a conditional that will set signal to TRUE if the number equals 0.

-The program would look like this:
+The program will look like this:

 1. Set variable signal to False